 Water is precious.
-You are already moving lots of water with your gutter system, so you may consider adding a rainwater collection option so you can gather the water and use it for your lawn or garden or even to wash your car.
+You are already moving lots of water with your gutter system, so you may consider adding a rainwater collection option so you can gather the water after heavy rains and use it for your lawn or garden or even to wash your car.

 Obviously, these add-ons have major roles to play in the proper functioning of your gutter system.
 But how do you know if you’ll need these to enhance your home water management system?

 Your contractor will be considering important aspects of your home when preparing for your installation.
 You can be thinking about these things ahead of time too: